MMcClure11/rails-project-book-nook/notes.md

     - [x] edit review
     - [ ] flash messages
     - [ ] error messages
+    - [ ] search buttons

 # Pagination
 - [x] pagination gem
-- [] not quite working with search returning an empty array
+- [ ] not quite working with search returning an empty array

 # API
 - [X] incorporate it so users don't have to manually create books?